 Giving your baby plenty of love and attention will help her form a secure attachment to you, which will make her better prepared to handle all of the challenges life will throw her way.
 That’s really the most important gift you can give her.

 Now, this doesn’t mean you have to spend every minute of every day with her.
-As a working dad I’m well aware that life has other priorities that need our attention.
-But it does mean that we should make every effort to make sure that the time we do have is quality.
+As a working dad I’m well aware that life has other priorities that need your attention, and you both need and deserve some “you” time as well.

 - There’s nothing wrong with renting.
-We actually moved from a studio apartment to a 3-bedroom after we got pregnant and ended up paying $100 LESS per month because we were willing to get creative and stick with renting.
-Buying a house can be a good long-term move, but it can be harmful in the short-term there’s no need to rush into it.
+We actually moved from a studio apartment to a 3-bedroom apartment after we got pregnant and ended up paying $100 LESS per month because we were willing to continue renting.
+Buying a house can be a good long-term move, but it’s almost always more costly in the short-term and there’s just no need to rush into it.

 They don’t need to be stylish.
 They don’t need to be brand new.
 You don’t even need a lot of them.

 All you realistically need is a few sets of clothes that fit reasonably well and can keep your newborn warm.
 Depending on where you live, this might include more or less in the way of blankets, hats, little gloves, etc.